Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Introduction

-We notice that, even for solutions $R(u)$ considered in this paper, the study of (proper) invariant subspaces for the fused solutions is, though quite satisfactory, not fully complete.
-Namely, it is still an open problem to determine all the sets of parameters $\bc$ such that the operator $F(\bc)$ is non-invertible (and thus leads to a proper invariant subspace) and to study the obtained fused solutions.
-Even the classification of the sets of parameters $\bc$ such that the operator $F(\bc)$ is proportional to a projector is not completely understood.
+We note that, even for solutions $R(u)$ considered in this paper, the study of (proper) invariant subspaces for the fused solutions is, though quite satisfactory, not fully complete.
+Namely, it does not seem to be known how to determine all the sets of parameters $\bc$ such that the fusion function $F(\bc)$ is non-invertible (and thus leads to a proper invariant subspace) and to study the obtained fused solutions.
+Even the classification of the sets of parameters $\bc$ such that the operator $F(\bc)$ is proportional to a projector does not seem to be completely understood.

-One motivation for a detailed study of the fusion procedure for an arbitrary solution of the Yang--Baxter equation came from recent results generalizing the fusion formula of the symmetric group and of the Hecke algebra to several other structures: the Brauer algebras \cite{IM,IMO1}, the Birman--Wenzl--Murakami algebras \cite{IMO2}, the complex reflection groups of type $G(d,1,n)$ \cite{OPdA1}, the Ariki--Koike algebras \cite{OPdA2} and the wreath products of finite groups by the symmetric group \cite{PdA}.
+We note that analogues of fusion formulas of the symmetric group and of the Hecke algebra have been obtained for several other structures: the Brauer algebras \cite{IM,IMO1}, the Birman--Wenzl--Murakami algebras \cite{IMO2}, the complex reflection groups of type $G(d,1,n)$ \cite{OPdA1}, the Ariki--Koike algebras \cite{OPdA2} and the wreath products of finite groups by the symmetric group \cite{PdA}.
 These fusion formulas involve as well a rational function (with coefficients in the algebras under consideration) which is built from elementary ``universal" solutions of the Yang--Baxter equation, the analogues for these structures of the Baxterized elements of $\C S_n$.
 However, in these fusion formulas, Baxterized solutions of the reflection equation also appear in the rational functions.
-It is therefore expected, as it is already mentioned in \cite{IMO2}, that these fusion formulas admit an interpretation in the framework of the fusion procedure for the reflection equation.
-We postpone to another article an analogous study of the fusion procedure for the reflection equation and of invariant subspaces of the fused solutions of the reflection equation.
+It is expected, as it is already mentioned in \cite{IMO2}, that these fusion formulas admit an interpretation in the framework of the fusion procedure for the reflection equation.

-The paper is organized as follows.
+\paragraph{\textbf{5.}} The paper is organized as follows.
 In Section \ref{sec-prel}, we give necessary definitions and notations.

 In Section \ref{sec-fus}, starting from an arbitrary solution $R(u)$ of the Yang--Baxter equation acting on $V\otimes V$, we describe the construction of the endomorphisms $R_{\bc,\un{\bc}}(u)$ and prove that the obtained operators $R_{\bc,\un{\bc}}(u)$ are solutions of the Yang--Baxter equation as well.